sylhare/sylhare.github.io/_posts/2021-02-12-React-venture.md

   - **props**: Props are like the parameters you pass down a function, or component.
 It stands for property.
   In React they must be [read only](https://reactjs.org/docs/components-and-props.html#props-are-read-only), you don't modify the props directly.
   - **state**: Talking about stateful and stateless, state represents the current value(s) of a component.
-The state is like a "private value" and can't be updated [directly](https://reactjs.org/docs/state-and-lifecycle.html#using-state-correctly).
+The state is like a _"private member"_ and can't be updated [directly](https://reactjs.org/docs/state-and-lifecycle.html#using-state-correctly).
   You need to use something like `setState()` so each time you update the state, it will render your component with its new value.
   - **lifecycle**: This is handling of the React component that will go through different stage from before it appears in the DOM, to being updated until after it gets removed.
   The React component [API](https://fr.reactjs.org/docs/react-component.html) provides methods to control the behavior in each of those stage